-Indicators and Examples in the Context of Daily Routines, Activities, and Play:
+Indicators and Examples in the Context of Daily Routines, Activities, and Play

 - a.
-Shows interest in and awareness of counting. - Participates in counting activities - Experiments with and uses numbers and counting in play - b.
-Rote counts zero to ten and beyond with increasing accuracy - Sings counting songs - Says or signs to ten while playing hide and seek - Develops verbal counting to twenty
+Shows interest in and awareness of counting. - Participates in counting activities. - Experiments with and uses numbers and counting in play. - b.
+Rote counts zero to ten and beyond with increasing accuracy.
+18 - Sings counting songs. - Says or signs to ten while playing hide and seek. - Counts to twenty while lathering hands with soap during handwashing.